FEATool Multiphysics

 Note that running OpenFOAM via Docker containers or Windows subsystem for Linux (WSL) is currently not supported.

-For Linux systems, please follow the installation instructions and recommended distributions available from the OpenFOAM foundation website website, or alternatively via ESI-OpenCFD.
+For Linux systems, please follow the installation instructions and recommended distributions available from the ESI-OpenCFD website (the latest OpenFOAM Foundation distributions (openfoam.org) are not recommended as significant incompatible changes in solvers have been made).
 Pre-compiled packages are available for several Linux distributions such as Debian, Ubuntu, SUSE, RedHat etc. Alternatively, the solver binaries can also be compiled from source.

 Note that running OpenFOAM via Docker containers is not supported.

-For MacOS systems OpenFOAM needs to be compiled from source and installed in the folder /opt/openfoam.
-Alternatively, one can also redirect to /opt/openfoam via a symbolic link, or assign the OpenFOAM installation folder location by defining an environment variable named FOAM_APP.
+.
+Alternatively, one can also redirect to /opt/openfoam via a symbolic link, or assign the OpenFOAM installation folder location by defining an environment variable named FOAM_APP (or using the setenv

 Depending on how OpenFOAM was installed, one might also have to install the Message Passing Interface (MPI) libraries separately to enable parallel computations.
-It is recommended to use Microsoft MPI for Windows systems, and MPICH for Linux and MacOS systems.
+It is recommended to use Microsoft MPI for Windows systems, and MPICH or Open MPI for Linux and MacOS systems.

 Select System Info... from the Help menu to verify that the OpenFOAM installation can be found by FEATool.
 This will open a dialog box with details for the current system and FEATool configuration.
 Find the line item labeled OpenFOAM: and verify that it points to your OpenFOAM installation folder, for example